pusher/pusher-websocket-swift/README.md

 There are a couple of properties on the connection (`PusherConnection`) that you can set that affect how the reconnection behaviour works.
 These are:

-* `public var reconnectAttemptsMax: Int? = 6` - if you set this to `nil` then there is no maximum number of reconnect attempts and so attempts will continue to be made with an exponential backoff (based on number of attempts), otherwise only as many attempts as this property's value will be made before the connection's state moves to `.Disconnected`
+* `public var reconnectAttemptsMax: Int? = 6` - if you set this to `nil` then there is no maximum number of reconnect attempts and so attempts will continue to be made with an exponential backoff (based on number of attempts), otherwise only as many attempts as this property's value will be made before the connection's state moves to `.disconnected`
 * `public var maxReconnectGapInSeconds: Double? = nil` - if you want to set a maximum length of time (in seconds) between reconnect attempts then set this property appropriately

 Note that the number of reconnect attempts gets reset to 0 as soon as a successful connection is made.